LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 }
 ```

-#### Defining multiple/mix Watson Native content
+#### Defining multiple responses with Watson Native content

-You can define/mix the different content types together as well following is an example using **JSON Editor** that first sends text, after that make a pause for 5 seconds and finally sends an image.
+Users can define a response with various content types.
+The following example shows a similar case using **JSON Editor**.
+The response will First send the text. afterwards, it will make a pause for 5 seconds and then finally sends an image.

-{: .important}
-Please keep in mind that currently IBM Watson allows **only 5** response types per node.

 ```json
 {